top of page

 Steps to File for Sole Custody in Illinois

-Initiating the process for obtaining sole custody in Illinois involves filing a petition with the circuit court of the county where your child lives.
+Initiating the process for obtaining sole custody in Illinois involves filing a petition with the county's circuit court where your child lives.
 Obtaining parent sole custody early in the process can significantly influence the final custody decision.

 This vital first action can occur as an integral part of a divorce case or be filed separately.
 It necessitates delivering all required documents to the other parent and appearing at scheduled court hearings.